Wayman Kaua charged in Pacific Palisades standoff

-A 51-year-old man who was arrested after a 15-hour standoff in Pacific Palisades remains in police custody today and is expected to appear in court tomorrow.
+A 51-year-old man who was arrested after a 15-hour standoff in Pacific Palisades is expected to appear in court today.

 Police said officers initially responded to a report of gunfire at about 8:40 a.m.
 Thursday.
 Kaua had been yelling outside his ex-girlfriend’s house while trying to talk to her and fired a gun, but no one was injured, a witness said.
 Police responded to the home on Apoepoe Street and closed surrounding roads for the investigation, leaving some Pearl City residents trapped in their homes or unable to return.